isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Lifetime.2: Don't dereference a possibly null pointer.](#Pro-lifetime-null-deref)
 * [Lifetime.3: Don't pass a possibly invalid pointer to a function.](#Pro-lifetime-invalid-argument)

+???
+These rules will be moved into the main-line sections of these guidelines ???

 ### <a name="Pro-lifetime-invalid-deref"></a>Lifetime.1: Don't dereference a possibly invalid pointer.